iamjprince/MagicMirror-Ubuntu/README.md

 - `apt install git nodejs npm`
 - Create a user to run MagicMirror<sup>2</sup>.\
   `useradd -m -G sudo magic`
   - This gives *magic* the ability to use sudo.
-I'm not sure this account really needs that capability, though.
+I'm fairly certain this account **does not** need this.
+It's on my list to run through the build again, but creating *magic* without this capability.
 - `passwd magic` (Avoid the urge to use "mirror" as the password.)
   - Optional: Give *magic* a descriptive Real Name, so someone else will understand why this user was created.\
   `chfn magic`
 - Enable automatic login for that user.
 You have two options to do this.
   - ...through the Settings app.
-This must be done as the *magic* user.
+This is probably the easiest method, but must be done as the *magic* user.
 We need to configure several other things as this user later, so you can delay this task.\
   `Settings > Users > Authentication & Login`
   - ...if using Gnome3: from the terminal, modify `/etc/gdm3/custom.conf`.
 (This option can be done either as root or as a normal user having sudo(8) capabilities.)
+The `AutomaticLoginEnable` and `AutomaticLogin` lines are what we need to change.
+See below for the context.

 ```
 # Enabling automatic login